x-tabdeveloping/dire-jax/README.md

 pip install dire-jax[utils]
 ```

 if you also need the benchmarking utilities.

+> **Note**: For GPU or TPU acceleration, JAX needs to be specifically installed with hardware support.
+See the [JAX documentation](https://github.com/google/jax#installation) for more details on enabling GPU/TPU support.

 Then, do the imports